Singapore's decades-long quest to be Asia's new art hub

 Regional competition

 From the late 1980s Singapore has tried to position itself as an international force in the arts world.
-Since 1991, the National Arts Council (NAC) has been offering significant funding at all levels of the arts and culture sectors.
+Since 1991, the National Arts Council (NAC) has offered significant funding at all levels of the arts and culture sectors.

 The government's ambitions were more formally articulated in the 2000 initiative dubbed the Renaissance City Plan, which aimed to use generous public funding to "establish Singapore as a global arts city."
 Citing places like New York and London as benchmarks, the initiative has aimed to build arts infrastructure, develop grassroots arts and internationalize Singapore's offering.